-Because of the complex nature of software development and operating environments, SAS cannot guarantee the time that it will take to resolve a problem.
-In addition, our response times might be affected if we do not receive the requested information and/or we are not allowed remote access to your relevant network(s) or system(s), as applicable.
-SAS endeavors to resolve problems as expeditiously as possible.
+Because of the complex nature of software development and operating environments, SAS cannot guarantee the time that it will take to address a support request.
+In addition, response times might be affected if SAS Technical Support does not receive the requested information and/or is not allowed remote access to the relevant network(s) or system(s), as applicable.
+SAS endeavors to address support requests as expeditiously as possible.

-A problem is archived upon mutual agreement between the consultant who is responsible for the problem and the customer who reported the problem.
-If the consultant is awaiting further information from the customer, the consultant makes at least one attempt either by telephone or email to contact the customer within a few business days.
-During this contact, the consultant communicates a timeline for archiving the problem if further information is not provided.
+A support request is archived upon mutual agreement between the team member who is responsible for the request and the customer who submitted the request.
+If the team member is awaiting further information from the customer, the team member makes at least one attempt either by telephone or email to contact the customer within a few business days.
+During this contact, the team member communicates a timeline for archiving the support request if further information is not provided.

-Information is not lost when a problem is archived.
-In the future, if you need to discuss the specific problem that is documented in an archived tracking entry for any reason, a new problem will be opened with a new tracking number, and all information from the archived entry will be copied into the new tracking entry.
+Information is not lost when a support request is archived.
+In the future, if customers need to discuss the specific request that is documented in an archived track for any reason, a new track will be opened with a new tracking number, and all information from the archived track will be copied into the new track.

-Under certain circumstances, SAS Technical Support staff use remote support sessions to troubleshoot and diagnose reported issues.
-In such a situation, we will initiate the remote session and provide connection instructions.
+Under certain circumstances, SAS Technical Support team members use remote support sessions to troubleshoot and diagnose submitted support requests.
+In such a situation, SAS Technical Support will initiate the remote session and provide connection instructions.
 Parameters defining the length, audience, and goals of a remote support session are jointly agreed upon before the remote session is initiated.

 Remote support is not appropriate for all technical-support tracks and is used only for the types of services described in the General Support Services section.